DataDog/hiring-engineers/answers.md

 <img src="https://github.com/allenz16/hiring-engineers/blob/solutions-engineer/screenshots/350.PNG" width="750px" />
 </div>

 Then run the "python timeboard.py" cmd and check the "Dashboards" -- "Dashboards List", two graphs are created.
+The First graph contains the same metric in different format as displayed in the screenshot at the bottom, pink is the one with the rollup function and the other one is the normal my_metric.
 <div align="center">
 <img src="https://github.com/allenz16/hiring-engineers/blob/solutions-engineer/screenshots/380.png" width="750px" />
 </div>